intel/ScalableVectorSearch/docs/start.rst

    :end-before: [build-index-fromNumpyArray]
    :dedent: 4

-Note the use of :py:class:`pysvs.VectorDataLoader` to indicate both the file path and the :ref:`data type <supported_data_types>` of the ``fvecs`` file on disk (see :ref:`io` for supported file formats).
-See :py:class:`pysvs.Vamana.build` for details about the build function.
+Note the use of :py:class:`svs.VectorDataLoader` to indicate both the file path and the :ref:`data type <supported_data_types>` of the ``fvecs`` file on disk (see :ref:`io` for supported file formats).
+See :py:class:`svs.Vamana.build` for details about the build function.

 .. note::

-   :py:class:`pysvs.Vamana.build` supports building from Numpy arrays with dtypes float32, float16, int8 and uint8.
+   :py:class:`svs.Vamana.build` supports building from Numpy arrays with dtypes float32, float16, int8 and uint8.

 Searching the index